velezj/family-rpg-1/march-2021/scenes/scenes.md

    - assets
 	 - ratfolk town DONE
 	 - ratfolk guild DONE

+1. Get quest from Marksfield for a strange liquid
+   - assets
+	 - encounter map
+	 - town map DONE
+	 - npc's for quest

+1. Meet up with Violet and Jenavive who are new adventurers lost in beggarsbottom.
+Potentially invite them into Other Guild.

 1. Follow the water/river to the farm with awakened animals
    - assets: encounter map DONE

+1. Get found by Marix during river exploration.
+He's smuggling something but is very interested in a new group of adventurers from Beggarsbottom.

 1. Deal with monsters and investigate farm.
 Find out about common feed.
    - assets: farm scenery, farmer npc DONE